hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/atomic-crypto-transfer.md

 - Successful transfer of hbars only and HTS tokens only between accounts from sender account via contract.
 - Successful transfer of hbars and HTS tokens with a custom fees (including fallback fee scenarios).
 - Successful transfer of hbars and HTS tokens with available auto token association slots on the receiver.
-- Successful transfer of hbars and HTS tokens from EOA account given approval to another EOA.
 - Successful transfer of hbars and HTS tokens from EOA account given approval to a caller contract.
 - Successful transfer of hbars and HTS tokens from owner contract via transfer contract.